Manindra Gupta: Early life

+His father, Nagendranath Dasgupta, was a highly influential Ayurveda physician from Gaila during his time.
+After his mother’s death, Manindra Gupta was raised by his stepmother, Shantilata Dasgupta.
+He also had a step-brother, Shailendranath Dasgupta.

 Literary career

 His autobiographical trilogy Akshay Malberi (1981–2004), featuring his own illustrations, was critically acclaimed for its profound exploration of memory and identity.
 His 1991 essay collection Chander Opith (The Far Side of the Moon) created significant literary impact.

 According to his Sahitya Akademi profile, Gupta's work is characterized by "a unique blend of visual artistry and poetic imagination" that creates "multilayered textual landscapes."